 For an extra fee, players can take advantage of a Power Play feature which multiples any non-jackpot Powerball reward.
 This feature gives players the chance to win much bigger prizes.
 Anyone matching five main numbers with the Power Play option, regardless of the actual number drawn, will instantly win US$2 million, double the prize money offered for non-Power Play winners.
 All other non-jackpot prizes will be increased by a multiple of 2, 3, 4 or 5 times, depending on a number that is randomly generated during the draw.
 When the advertised jackpot is less than US$150 million, a 10x multiplier can come into effect.

 On Wednesday 13th January 2016, three tickets shared a record-breaking US$1.58 billion jackpot.
 The winning players were Marvin and Mae Acosta of California, Lisa and John Robinson from Tennessee and Florida’s Nickel 95 Trust, represented by Maureen Smith.
-The previous top jackpot was US$590.5 million, which was won on 18th May 2013 by Gloria MacKenzie of Florida.
+On 23rd August 2017, the largest jackpot won on a single ticket was given away to Mavis Wanczyk from Massachusetts, who won $758.7 million.